 Dear parents, carers, children and other interested parties,

-Clavering Primary School believes that healthy, active children achieve more.
+At Clavering Primary School, we believe that healthy, active children achieve more.
 We want every Clavering child to be:

 - competent and confident physically;